httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

       4. If the first character of input_string is COMMA, return inner_list.
 4. If is_array, return inner_list.
 5. Else, return item.

+### Parsing a Dictionary from Text {#parse-dictionary}

+Given an ASCII string input_string, return an ordered map of (key, item). input_string is modified to remove the parsed value.

+1. Let dictionary be an empty, ordered map.
+2. While input_string is not empty:
+   1. Let this_key be the result of running Parse a Key from Text ({{parse-key}}) with input_string.
+   2. If dictionary already contains this_key, fail parsing.
+   3. Consume the first character of input_string; if it is not "=", fail parsing.
+   4. Let this_value be the result of running Parse Item from Text ({{parse-item}}) with input_string.
+   5. Add key this_key with value this_value to dictionary.
+   6. Discard any leading OWS from input_string.
+   7. If input_string is empty, return dictionary.
+   8. Consume the first character of input_string; if it is not COMMA, fail parsing.
+   9. Discard any leading OWS from input_string.
+   0. If input_string is empty, fail parsing.
+3. No structured data has been found; fail parsing.

+### Parsing a Key from Text {#parse-key}

+Given an ASCII string input_string, return a key. input_string is modified to remove the parsed value.

+1. If the first character of input_string is not lcalpha, fail parsing.
+2. Let output_string be an empty string.
+3. While input_string is not empty:
+   1. Let char be the result of removing the first character of input_string.
+   2. If char is not one of lcalpha, DIGIT, "\_", or "-":
+      1. Prepend char to input_string.
+      2. Return output_string.
+   3. Append char to output_string.
+4. Return output_string.

 ### Parsing a Parameterized List from Text {#parse-param-list}